space-pirates-llc/ridgepoler-rails/README.md

 ## Generators

-Once installed, Ridgepole will generate migration files instead of ActiveRecord migration files when commands like `rails generate model` be used.
+Once installed, Ridgepoler will generate migration files instead of ActiveRecord migration files when commands like `rails generate model` be used.

 ## Rake tasks

-Ridgepole will replace or clear some db tasks.
-If you doesn't need that overrides, you can set `config.ridgepole.override_db_tasks = false`.
+Ridgepoler will replace or clear some db tasks.
+If you doesn't need that overrides, you can set `config.ridgepoler.override_db_tasks = false`.

 ### Clear tasks